Robby Takac

 Robert Carl Takac Jr. (born September 30, 1964) is an American rock bassist and vocalist.
-Takac is one of the founding members of the Goo Goo Dolls, along with Johnny Rzeznik.
+Takac is one of the founding members of the Goo Goo Dolls, along with John Rzeznik.

 Background

-Takac was born in Buffalo, New York and grew up in the Buffalo suburb of West Seneca with his parents and younger sister.
-One of his grandparents was Hungarian, which is reflected by his name (originally written: Takács, which is Hungarian for 'weaver').
+Takac was born Robert Carl Takac Jr. on September 30, 1964 in Buffalo, New York and grew up in the Buffalo suburb of West Seneca with his parents and younger sister.
+His mother was a school teacher and Irish Catholic.
+His father was half-Irish and half-Hungarian.
+This is reflected by his name (originally written: Takács, which is Hungarian for 'weaver').
 He graduated from West Seneca East Senior High School in 1982.
-He graduated from Medaille College with a Communication degree, with an emphasis on Radio Broadcasting.
-In his college years, he played in several bands and interned and worked at a local Buffalo radio station.
+He graduated from Medaille College in 1986 with a Communication degree, with a focus on radio broadcasting.

-In 2008, Takac was named to the Medaille College Board of Trustees.

 Music career

 Takac began his musical career as a member of the rock band Monarch, prior to joining the Beaumonts, which broke up in 1985.
-He met guitarist John Rzeznik through the Beaumonts and together they found a drummer, George Tutuska and started a band which they named the "Sex Maggots", with Takac as the lead singer and bassist.
+He met guitarist John Rzeznik through the Beaumonts and together they found a drummer, George Tutuska and started a band that they named the "Sex Maggots", with Takac as the lead singer and bassist.
 In 1986, they changed their name to the more promotable "Goo Goo Dolls", and after three albums moved Rzeznik to the majority of lead vocals.
 In late 1994, Takac and Rzeznik fired Tutuska and in early 1995 hired Mike Malinin as a replacement.
 Later that year they received their first commercial success with the single "Name".
 The 1998 follow-up "Iris" reached number one on several charts, including the Hot 100 Airplay.
 Goo Goo Dolls have been releasing music and touring continuously since.

 In 2009, the band recorded Something for the Rest of Us in Buffalo, New York, at their studio Inner Machine Studios.
 That year, Takac opened the studio to the public as GCR Audio.